firogh/notes/kernel/synchronization.md

 上的巨大损耗.
 * rw_lock

+## Mutex
+Monitor lock before sleep.

+## RCU -- lockless
+Check The Journey to RCU for more details
+## Per-cpu

+# Cooperative
 ## semaphore
 it was implement based on spinlock. it can have more than one holder at any time (the number decided at initialization time),